Excellence in Analytical Chemistry

 We may contact you with additional questions concerning your motivation letter.

 a Please consult the EACEA’s Provisions for the processing of personal data (also found in the footer of each page of the EACH website).
-EACEA may use the data for the purposes of evaluating the programmes, efficiently manage the projects, and producing statistics.
+EACEA may use the data for the purposes of evaluating the programmes, efficiently managing the projects, and producing statistics.

 The applicants are ranked based on the following two indicators: